A substitution lemma for multiple context-free languages: Abstract

 \section{Abstract}

-We present a new criterion for proving that a language is not multiple context-free, which we call a \emph{Substitution Lemma}.
-We apply it to show a sample selection of languages are not multiple context-free, including the word problem of $F_2\times F_2$.
+We present a necessary condition for an infinite language to be multiple context-free, which we call a Substitution Lemma.
+We apply it to show a sample selection of languages are not multiple context-free, including the word problem of the group $F_2\times F_2$.
+We also show that groups with multiple context-free word problem have decidable rational subset membership problem.

-Our result is in contrast to Kanazawa \emph{et al.} [2014, Theory Comput.
-Syst.] who proved that it was not possible to generalise the standard pumping lemma for context-free languages to multiple context-free languages, and Kanazawa [2019, Inform. and Comput.] who showed a weak variant of generalised Ogden's lemma does not apply to multiple context-free languages.
+Our result contrasts with previous work showing that the standard pumping lemma for context-free languages cannot be generalised to multiple context-free languages, and that weak variants of generalised Ogden's lemma do not apply to multiple context-free languages.

-We also record that groups with multiple context-free word problem have decidable rational subset membership problem.